Completed | 1. Data science and big data, 26.01.2022 | 2 - 4 pm

 Understanding the specific requirements of confidential data and learning methods for working with / conducting research based on confidential data.

-The term “qualitative data” is used to describe a broad variety of heterogeneous data, including various types of text (e.g. transcripts of interviews or observations), audio, video, picture or material artefacts.
-From the perspective of “quantitative” research–i.e., the application of statistical methods to standardized numerical data –, qualitative materials just seem to be data that need more structure.
+The term “qualitative data” is used for various kinds of non-standardized materials in qualitative social research, including various types of text (e.g. interview transcripts, observation protocols), images, audiovisual data, or material artefacts.
+From the perspective of “quantitative” research – i.e., the application of statistical methods to standardized numerical data –, qualitative materials just seem to be data that need more structure.
 But qualitative material is a specific type of data that is usually richer, more context-dependent and more sensitive than quantitative data.
 On the other hand, qualitative data can be fruitfully analyzed with common tools of quantitative inquiry (e.g. text mining).
-Thus, this lecture addresses both quantitative and qualitative researchers and aims to introduce them to the particular ethical, legal and practical challenges of qualitative materials –e.g. in terms of data protection, informed consent, anonymization, documentation and data sharing– to outline good practices as well as examples of fruitful data management and analysis.
+Thus, this lecture addresses both quantitative and qualitative researchers and aims to introduce them to the particular ethical, legal and practical challenges of managing qualitative materials – e.g. in terms of data protection, informed consent, anonymization, documentation and data sharing – to outline good practices as well as examples of fruitful data management.

-- What is qualitative data?
-Characteristics and examples
+- What is qualitative research?
+Aims, examples & characteristics

-- The great divide?
-Quantitative and qualitative data and research processes
+- Quantitative versus qualitative data & research processes

-- Theory, context and data in qualitative inquiry
+- Methodology, context and data in qualitative inquiry

 - Mixing qualitative and quantitative data and research